-The OLP40 is an optical lathe tool probe suitable for use on all sizes of lathes and small multi-tasking centres.
+The OLP40 is an optical lathe tool probe suitable for use on small to medium machining and small multi-tasking centres.
 It is designed to resist optical interference, false triggering and shock.
 It is supplied with an enhanced window and metal battery cassette.